 For completeness, we include the results for separation in Figure 8.
 The separation results for Asian-born NESB are similar to the overall results for NESB as reported in Figure 6.
+European-born NESB are more likely to separate than Asian-born NESB, similar to their higher promotion prospects.
+But both groups separate at lower rates than Australian-born ESB.

 The other comparisons have wide confidence intervals due to small sample sizes and are not particularly informative.
-Tables B6 through B9 and Tables B17 through B20 in Appendix B contain the model results which produce Figures 7 and 8.
+Tables B6 and B7 and Tables B15 and B16 in Appendix B contain full coefficient results for the models which produce Figures 7 and 8.